 The school expects a high standard of behaviour at all times.
 Agreements define what we want students TO DO and provide a consistent guideline for how to meet the standards of our expectations.
 We explicitly teach our expectations to students and encourage and acknowledge them frequently for displaying the expected behaviour.

 The behaviour matrix below is a foundational document for the School Wide Positive Behaviour approach (SWPBS) at KSPS.
-The matrix was developed collaboratively with staff and students in 2012.
-The matrix outlines the expectations and specific behaviours that will the basis of the KSPS behaviour curriculum.
+The matrix outlines the expectations and specific behaviour that will be the basis of the KSPS behaviour curriculum.